Epilepsy and Seizures in Children

 of the muscles (clonic period) and the postictal period.
 During the postictal period,

 your child may be sleepy.
-He or she may have problems with vision or speech, and may
+They may have problems with vision or speech and may have

 this type of seizure.